Particular/docs.particular.net/nservicebus/sql-persistence/index.md

 This package contains several parts

  * APIs for manipulating `EndPointConfiguration` at configuration time.
- * Runtime implementations of Saga, Timeouts, Subscriptions and Outbox Persister
+ * Runtime implementations of Saga, Timeouts, Subscriptions and Outbox Persisters.
  * Attribute definitions used to define certain compile time configuration settings.
 These attributes are then interrogated by the NServiceBus.Persistence.Sql.MsBuild NuGet Package when generating SQL installation scripts
+ * Optionally runs SQL installation scripts at endpoint startup for developement purposes.
+See [Installer Workflow](installer-workflow.md).

 ### [NServiceBus.Persistence.Sql.ScriptBuilder](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.ScriptBuilder/)